snowood1/BERT-ENN/README.md

   	You can also simply download the preprocessed datasets and the saved results from [here](https://drive.google.com/drive/folders/1wMlKX5_Gfubsant3mtVH_yh2VL_yv06O?usp=sharing)

-2. To reproduce results of Table 3 and 4 using the saved checkpoints, run the code below:
+2. To reproduce results of Table 3 and 4 using the saved checkpoints, run the code below: (You can change sst to 20news or trec.  )

 	### Baselines:

-	python test_bert.py --model base --dataset sst --index 0			# maximum softmax scores python test_bert.py --model mc-dropout --dataset sst --index 0			# MC-dropout
+	python test_bert.py --model base --dataset sst --index 0			# maximum softmax scores

+	python test_bert.py --model mc-dropout --dataset sst --index 0			# MC-dropout

 	python test_bert.py --model temperature --dataset sst --index 0			# temperature scaling